-Dr Cope recommends that following surgery, it is important to restrict yourself to light activities, with no lifting or heavy duties for 10-14 days. *Most patients are able to drive again and return to work within two weeks of the surgery.
-Heavy activities and sport should be avoided for one month following breast reduction surgery.
+Dr Cope recommends that following surgery, it is important to restrict yourself to light activities for 10-14 days, with most patients able to drive again and return to work within two weeks of the surgery*.
+Heavy activities and sport should be avoided for one month following breast reduction surgery*.

 The breasts tend to settle in the months after the breast reduction surgery, with the final breast shape occurring 3-6 months postoperatively*.

 Breast reduction will improve symptoms of back or neck pain, rashes under the breasts, and will make it easier to be active, exercise, and get clothes to fit – anyone with these problems is a good candidate for breast reduction

 The total costs of your breast reduction surgery can vary depending on a wide range of factors.
 These include the following: